MicrosoftDocs/learn/learn-pr/wwl-sci/evaluate-security-posture-recommend-technical-strategies-to-manage-risk/includes/6-interpret-technical-threat-intelligence-recommend-risk-mitigations.md

 bad domains or bad hashes.
 It provides the necessary context, relevance, and priority---sometimes called enrichment.
 This helps people to make faster, better, and more proactive cybersecurity decisions.
-Below you have examples of scenarios where threat intelligence can be leveraged:
+Below you have examples of scenarios where threat intelligence can be used:

 -   A security analyst who uses threat intelligence to analyse the highest priority signals and takes action.